sharhar/Leopard-EM/docs/index.md

 Note that we are still working on expanding the unit tests to cover more of the package, but we ask that any new code contributions include tests where appropriate.

 ### Building Documentation
-The documentation for Py2DTM is built using [MkDocs](https://www.mkdocs.org) and [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) for generating the documentation site.
+The documentation for Leopard-EM is built using [MkDocs](https://www.mkdocs.org) and [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) for generating the documentation site.
 If you've installed the package with the optional `docs` dependencies, you can build the documentation site with the following command:

 ```bash